-Corruption trial continues for Sudan’s ex-president
+Corruption trial for Sudan’s ex-president adjourns

-CAIRO (AP) - Sudan’s autocratic former President Omar al-Bashir has arrived in court amid tight security for the second week of his trial on corruption and money laundering charges.
+CAIRO (AP) - The trial of Sudan’s autocratic former President Omar al-Bashir on corruption and money laundering charges was adjourned for one week following testimony from several witnesses Saturday, a judicial official said.

-Al-Bashir was ousted by the military in April following months of mass protests against his three-decade rule.
+Al-Bashir was ousted by the military in April after months of mass protests against his three-decade authoritarian rule.
+So far, the military says he won’t be extradited to the International Criminal Court in The Hague, where he faces charges of war crimes and genocide linked to the Darfur conflict in the 2000s.

-He’s also wanted by the International Criminal Court on charges of war crimes and genocide linked to the Darfur conflict in the 2000s.
+Sudan’s new joint military-civilian council - formed earlier this week - has given no indication it will change the decision to keep him in the capital, Khartoum, where he’s been in custody.

-So far, Sudan’s military says he won’t be extradited to The Hague, and the new joint military-civilian council formed this week has given no indication it will change that decision.
+The ex-president appeared in court wearing a traditional white robe and turban, and arrived in a white Land Cruiser amid tight security.

-Saturday’s trial in the capital, Khartoum, is partly related to millions in foreign and domestic currency al-Bashir had stockpiled in his home.
-It won’t touch on charges of killing protesters during the popular uprising.
+The judicial official, who spoke on condition of anonymity because he was not authorized to brief the media, said at least three witnesses testified Saturday regarding the corruption-related charges against al-Bashir.
+Those accusations focus on alleged money laundering and millions of U.S. dollars, euros and Sudanese pounds that were seized in his home at the time of his arrest.

 Sign up for Daily Newsletters